kotopes1/crypto-hardware-wallet/README.md

  * Disposable email - is a free email service that allows to receive email at a temporary address that self-destructed after a certain time elapses.
 It is also known by names like : tempmail, 10minutemail, 10minmail, throwaway email, fake-mail , fake email generator, burner mail or trash-mail.

 ___

+## 404 Page Not Found Error Page:

+  * This error shows when a user types a URL into the browser which does not exist within the app's domain.
+---

 **Config Vars**